pymupdf/PyMuPDF/docs/functions.rst

       3. Line width in this context is important only for processing ``span["type"] != 0``: it determines the thickness of the character's border line.
 This value may not be provided at all with the text data.
 In this case, a value of 5% of the fontsize (``span["size"] * 0,05``) is generated.
 Often, an "artificial" bold text in PDF is created by ``2 Tr``.
 There is no equivalent span type for this case.
 Instead, respective text is represented by two consecutive spans -- which are identical in every aspect, except for their types, which are 0, resp 1.
 It is your responsibility to handle this type of situation - in :meth:`Page.get_text`, MuPDF is doing this for you.
       4. For data compactness, the character's unicode is provided here.
 Use built-in function ``chr()`` for the character itself.
       5. The alpha / opacity value of the span's text, ``0 <= opacity <= 1``, 0 is invisible text, 1 (100%) is intransparent.
 Depending in ``span["type"]``, interpret this value as *fill* opacity or, resp. *stroke* opacity.
-      6. *(Changd in v1.19.0)* This value is equal / close to the width of ``char["bbox"]``.
-However, on occasion you may find a small delta.
+      6. *(Changd in v1.19.0)* This value is equal or close to ``char["bbox"]`` of "rawdict".
 In particular, the bbox **height** value is always computed as if **"small glyph heights"** had been requested.
       7. *(New in v1.19.0)* This is the union of all character bboxes.
       8. *(New in v1.19.0)* Enumerates the commands that build up the page's appearance.
-Can be used to find out whether text is effectively hidden by objects, whch are painted "later", or over some object.
+Can be used to find out whether text is effectively hidden by objects, whch are painted "later", or *over* some object.
 So if there is a drawing or image with a higher sequence number, whose bbox overlaps (parts of) this text span, one may assume that such an object hides the resp. text.
-Different text spans may have identical sequence numbers if they have been created consecutively.
+Different text spans have identical sequence numbers if they were created in one go.

       Here is a list of similarities and differences of ``page.get_texttrace()`` compared to ``page.get_text("rawdict")``: